Zhurgut/PuzzleIllusion/README.md

 ## How it works

-### Puzzle Generation

 The goal is to find a jigsaw puzzle with exactly two solutions.
-Rather than creating entirely random jigsaw puzzles, I create randomized jigsaw puzzles which have at least two solutions by construction.
+My algorithms repeatedly constructs randomized jigsaw puzzles which have at least two solutions.
+Many such candidate jigsaw puzzles are generated, while candidates that must have more than two solutions are filtered out.
+The goal is to find a jigsaw puzzle that is as likely as possible to only have two solutions.
+Since verifying that indeed no additional solutions exist is the most expensive operation, this step is only performed at the end on the most promising candidate.

+#### In Detail

 I first assign a unique number to each puzzle piece knob/hole, before shuffling the pieces around randomly.